commschamp/cc.cmake/README.md

 All the artifacts will reside in the `/cc` directory (the binary executables will be in `/cc/bin`) and the [cc.sh](docker/cc.sh) script will be a default entrypoint.
 There is a user defined and all the applications are executed with the selected user permissions.
-The expected usage of the entrypoints are:
+The expected usage of the entrypoint is:
 ```
 /cc.sh <cmd> <cmd_options...>
 ```